11 Expert Tips for Going to the Dealership with Your Partner

 10. Don’t do business with a salesperson who is pushy, disrespectful or intimidating

 You do have a choice and you do have the power.
 If the negotiation process is not working for you – or, if you don’t like the way the salesperson is talking to you, let them know what is not working.
 Be upfront and ask them to shift their tactics or tone with you.
 If there is no change in behavior, then, ask the General Sales Manager to assign you a new sales person, or leave the dealership.
-There is another dealership that is a better fit and will be happy to work with you.
+Perhaps you want to feel more prepared and take up negotiation training, this way you might get a better deal at the end.
+But if it doesn’t work out for you, there is another dealership that is a better fit and will be happy to work with you.

 11. Express Yourself.